dtelliott79/Predicting-Life-Expectancy/README.md

 # Predicting Life Expectancy
-A simple exercise in data science, predicting Life Expectancy from World Bank Population Health Data
+A simple exercise in end-to-end data science, predicting Life Expectancy from World Bank Population Health Data

 This repository contains the files necessary to reproduce the analysis.
 For finished products, see:
 - http://rpubs.com/delliott79/239502